 Restoring to checkpoint_n requires several steps.
-TTVM first restores the copy saved at checkpoint_n of the virtual machine's registers and any state in the VMM or host kernel that affects the execution of the virtual machine.
-Restoring the memory image and guest \rightarrow host disk block map to the values they had at checkpoint_n makes use of the data stored in the undo logs if moving backward in time, or redo logs when moving forward in time.
-Consider how to move from a point after checkpoint{n+2} backward to checkpoint_n (restoring to a checkpoint in the future uses the redo log in an analogous manner).
-TTVM first restores the memory pages and disk block map entries from the undo log at checkpoint_n.
-It then examines the undo log at checkpoint{n+1} and restores any memory pages and disk block map entries that were not restored by the undo log at checkpoint_n.
-Finally, TTVM examines the undo log at checkpoint{n+2} and restores any memory pages and disk block map entries that were not restored by the undo log at checkpoint{n+2} and restores any memory pages and disk block map entries that were not restored by the undo logs at checkpoint_n or checkpoint{n+1}.
-Applying the logs in this order ensures that each memory page is written at most once.
+TTVM first restores the copy saved at checkpoint_n of the virtual machine's registers, physical memory, and any state in the VMM or host kernel that affects the execution of the virtual machine.
+Restoring the disk to the values it had at checkpoint_n makes use of the data stored in the undo logs (if moving backward in time) or redo logs (if moving forward in time).
+Consider an example of moving from a point after checkpoint n+2 backward to $checkpoint_n$ (restoring to a checkpoint in the future uses the redo log in an analogous manner).
+TTVM first restores the disk blocks from the undo \log at checkpoint_n.
+It then examines the undo log at $checkpoint{n+1}$ and restores any disk blocks that were not restored by the undo log at checkpoint_n.
+Finally, TTVM examines the undo log at checkpoint ${n+2}$ and restores any disk blocks that were not restored by the undo logs at $checkpoint_n$ or checkpoint ${n+1}$.
+Applying the logs in this order ensures that each disk block is written at most once.